ICP-HUBS-DevRels-Syndicate/create-openchat-bot/README.md

 # Create OpenChat Bot

-A CLI tool to quickly scaffold OpenChat bot templates.
+A CLI tool for instantly creating an OpenChat bots.

 ## Installation